 - Order delivered: January 10

-Businesses often track lead times using software systems to monitor trends and performance.
+Businesses often track this metric using software systems to monitor trends and performance.

 How Businesses Reduce Lead Time

-Reducing is a major goal for many organizations.
+Reducing lead time is a major goal for many organizations.

 Improve Supplier Relationships